Experience Indigenous History as Living Culture in Prescott, Arizona

 What Is Indian Education for All?

-The goal is not only to add Native American history into the classroom.
-It is also to help students better understand the people, governments, cultures, and homelands that have shaped the region for generations.
+The goal is not just to add Native American history into the classroom.
+It also aims to help students better understand the people, governments, cultures, and homelands that have shaped the region for generations.

 A Promise Written Into Law

-Montana’s constitution recognizes the “distinct and unique cultural heritage” of American Indians and commits the state’s educational goals to preserving cultural integrity.
+Montana’s constitution recognizes the “distinct and unique cultural heritage” of American Indians.
+It commits the state’s educational goals to preserving cultural integrity.
 Later laws helped put that promise into practice through curriculum, school standards, and instruction in American Indian studies.

 Indian Education for All includes topics such as sovereignty, treaty rights, cultural continuity, tribal governments, and the relationship between Indigenous peoples and ancestral lands.
 Curriculum development also includes consultation with Montana Tribal Nations, helping address stereotypes and long-standing gaps in education.